 Value-based care is a delivery model whereby doctors and health care providers are based on the health care outcomes of patients.
 They are rewarded for helping patients improve their own health, and reduce their exposure and risk to chronic disease, adopting the philosophy that prevention is better than a cure.
 This approach differs from the traditional fee-based service model where healthcare providers are paid for the services they deliver.
 In other words, quality is emphasized over quantity.

-With medical costs increasing, Centers for Medicare and Medicaid Services (CMS) population health programs aimed at limiting spending, and redirecting where, in the patient lifecycle, money is spent, are becoming increasingly prevalent.
+With medical costs increasing, Centers for Medicare and Medicaid Services (CMS) population health management systems aimed at limiting spending, and redirecting where, in the patient lifecycle, money is spent, are becoming increasingly prevalent.

 Value-based care and Population Health actually go hand-in-hand.
 Using data gathered from Genome Sequencing and Precision Health Testing, as well as patients themselves, enables population health trends to be evaluated over time, and suitable programs devised to improve the health of particular segments.
 And, combined with Precision Medicine which is focused at the individual level, helps improve patient outcomes at both the personal and the overall level.